 Prof. Perry-Hazan's studies have been published in leading international journals in the field of education (e.g., Review of Educational Research [ranked 1st in education], Educational Researcher, Journal of Education Policy, Journal of Teacher Education, Teaching and Teacher Education) and in other fields (e.g., Law & Society Review, Youth & Society, Children and Youth Services Review).
 Her studies have also been published in international journals of leading universities, such as the Oxford Review of Education and the Cambridge Journal of Education.
 Additionally, Prof. Perry-Hazan has published two books and several articles in Hebrew that mostly address the issue of educational rights of Haredi children.
 Some of her projects were awarded research grants from the Israel Science Foundation (2015–2018, 2019–2023), the Ministry of Science (2019–2022), the Rothschild Caesarea Foundation (2019–2020), and the Swedish Research Council (2022-2024).

 Prof. Perry-Hazan was a member of steering committees for the professional development of the Haredi District in the Ministry of Education and for educational reform at the Jezreel Valley Municipal Authority.
-Currently, she is a member of a committee of the Israel Higher Education Council for the integration of Haredi students in academia.
+Currently, she is a member of a Ministry of Education committee for school funding.
 In recent years, she has been active in promoting policies supporting Haredi institutions that teach secular studies as part of a lobbying group established to this end.